 Who Should Attend

-Allied health professionals, nurses, programme coordinators / executives and social workers who intend to implement Namaste Care programme in their settings.
+Allied health professionals, nurses, programme coordinators/ executives and social workers who intend to plan and train their staff to implement Namaste Care programme in their settings.
+Learners are expected to have prior basic knowledge of dementia care.

 |Venue||Dementia Singapore Academy